xyphro/I3CBlaster/README.md

 The 3D case is to be released after improving the design a bit for better snap fit of the 2 halves and fixing the pinning order labels.

+The edge acceleration function can be turned on and off by setting GPIO0 to either 0 (off) or to 1 (on).
+The gpio_write function can be used for that sake:
+* `gpio_write 0 0` to turn it off.
+* `gpio_write 0 1` to turn it on (=default state).

-**Another update:** The software auto detects now if it runs on a XIAO RP2040 board or a Raspberry pi PICO.
+**Software side updates:** The software auto detects now if it runs on a XIAO RP2040 board or a Raspberry pi PICO.

 When running it on the Xiao module, the I3C signal pinning is: